metmatera/master_thesis_marrtino_apps/navigation/README.md

 (GX,GY,GTheta): target pose in map coordinates

+### Obstacle avoidance behavior only ###

-* To launch only the obstacle avoidance behavior
+To launch only the obstacle avoidance behavior:

     roslaunch obstacle_avoidance.launch

+You need a controller (e.g., joystick teleop) to drive the robot.

-Note: to use obstacle avoidance, controllers must publish on /desired_cmd_vel instead of /cmd_vel
+Note: Controllers must publish on /desired_cmd_vel instead of /cmd_vel